-Syntax hwResetRunToBp( strategy , breakpoint_address , timeout ) Parameters strategy For information about supported reset strategies in the C-SPY I-jet/JTAG-jet driver, see jet_standard_reset , page 487.
-For information about supported reset strategies in the C-SPY J-Link driver, see the IAR J-Link and IAR J-Trace User Guide for JTAG Emulators for ARM Cores . breakpoint_address The address of the breakpoint to execute to, specified as an integer value (symbols cannot be used). timeout A time out for the breakpoint, specified in milliseconds.
+C-SPY I-jet/JTAG-jet driver, see --jet\standard\reset, page 511.
+For information about supported reset strategies in the C-SPY J-Link driver, see the IAR J-Link and IAR J-Trace timeout A time out for the breakpoint, specified in milliseconds.
 If the breakpoint is not reached within the specified time, the core will be halted.
-Return value Value Re sult